 Mrs. Arvydas Quotes in Between Shades of Gray

 The Between Shades of Gray quotes below are all either spoken by Mrs. Arvydas or refer to Mrs. Arvydas.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Speak edition of Between Shades of Gray published in 2012.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Speak edition of Between Shades of Gray published in 2012.).

 Chapter 39 Quotes

 “Because they threatened to kill me unless she slept with them.
 And if they get tired of her, they still might kill me.
 So how would you feel, Lina, if your mother felt she had to prostitute herself to save your life?

 Mrs. Arvydas Character Timeline in Between Shades of Gray

 The timeline below shows where the character Mrs. Arvydas appears in Between Shades of Gray.
 The colored dots and icons indicate which themes are associated with that appearance.